orion-services/talk-old/readme.md

 Orion Talk Service is a simple text message microservice that implements both an Web Service and Web Socket APIs.

-## Run with Docker Compose
+## Run with docker compose

 The easer way to install and execute the Orion Talk Service is to use docker-composer.
-Once Docker is installed, you can run the bellow command in the  :
+Once docker compose is installed, you can run the bellow command in the:

     docker-compose up -d

 Note: Default database root and password is: orion-talk-service

-## Docker image
+## Build a docker image

 To create a Docker image for Orion Talk Service: